Steve-Pilato/Steve-Pilato.github.io/_posts/2022-06-07-customer_satisfaction.md

     geom_col(fill = 'royalblue', position = 'dodge', width = 0.5) +
   ggtitle("Number of Records with Specific Satisfaction Label")
 ```
-### This actually does not look to bad.
+### This actually does not look too bad.
 If there were a larger disparity, I might try to up/down sample here.
 However, since the imbalance seems ok, I am just going to move on to looking at the predictors.

 ### Satisfaction by Customer Type
 ```R